Azure-Samples/active-directory-dotnet-webapp-openidconnect-aspnetcore/README.md

 # Integrating Azure AD into an ASP.NET Core web app

-This sample shows how to build a .NET MVC web app that uses OpenID Connect to sign-in users from a single Azure Active Directory tenant using the ASP.NET Core OpenID Connect middleware.
+This sample shows how to build a .NET MVC web app that uses OpenID Connect to sign-in users from a single Azure Active Directory (Azure AD) tenant using the ASP.NET Core OpenID Connect middleware.

 For more information on how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](http://go.microsoft.com/fwlink/?LinkId=394414).